Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 ## A New Home
 The PC in this adventure has just inherited Silentspire Manor.
 It is up to them to bring it back to its former glory, as right now it's in a horribly neglected state.
 You can read out loud the following description for the Player.

 > You approach the gate, which is rusty and overtaken with vines.
-You unlock it with the key you were given, and the mechanism clicks loudly.
+There is a sigil depicting a peacock in the middle of it, the sigil of the Silentspire family.
+You unlock the gate with the key you were given, and the mechanism clicks loudly.
 The corroded gate gives out a creak as you push it open with effort.

 As the PC attempts to open the gate, you can ask for a DC 5 Strength check.
 If they fail, consult the following table.